stuartmead/structurefrommotion/README.md

 -----------------------------
 Examples and usage instructions are currently being written and will be included in the Wiki.

+For bug reporting, questions and feature requests please use the [trello board] (https://trello.com/b/FRgMKmrs/structurefrommotionplugin)

 License
 -------
 Copyright (c) 2015, Stuart Mead - Risk Frontiers, Macquarie University